joechrisellis/lsp-format-modifications.nvim/README.md

   -- The callback that is invoked to actually do the formatting on the changed -- hunks.
 Defaults to vim.lsp.buf.format (requires Neovim ≥ 0.8). format_callback = vim.lsp.buf.format,

-  -- If set to true, an autocommand will be created to automatically format -- modifications on save.
-Defaults to false.
-This is provided merely for -- convenience so that you don't have to create the autocommand yourself. format_on_save = false,

   -- The VCS to use.
 Possible options are: "git", "hg".
 Defaults to "git". vcs = "git",